andrewcameronsims/opengallery/README.md

 19. Provide an overview and description of your Source control process.
 20. Provide an overview and description of your Testing process.
 21. Discuss and analyse requirements related to information system security.

+* Authenticity tokens to prevent CSRF
+* Authorisation of user requests

 22. Discuss methods you will use to protect information and data.
 23. Research what your legal obligations are in relation to handling user data.